-In the box, I was provided with the power bank, a standard micro-USB cable, cloth storage pouch and user manual.
+In the box, the power bank came with a standard micro-USB cable, cloth storage pouch and user manual.

 The power bank appears well constructed in a sturdy aluminium housing with an aesthetically pleasing blue sapphire colour.
-Its dimensions are similar to the dimensions of a Samsung Mini smart phone allowing it to easily fit in a purse, brief case or coat pocket.
+Its dimensions are similar to the dimensions of a Samsung Mini smartphone allowing it to fit easily into a purse, briefcase or coat pocket.

 The front of the power bank has a handy numbered % LED display readout showing the amount of power available, and there is an indicator that shows which USB ports are in use.

-I found the LED indicating the amount of energy remaining to be very useful in helping me decide when to recharge the power bank since high power drawing devices such as a tablet requires more juice for a full charge.
+I found the LED indicating the amount of energy remaining to be very useful in helping me decide when to recharge the power bank since high power drawing devices such as tablets that require more juice for a full charge.
 Next to the screen is a small button, which turns the display light On/Off.